jackshiels/UsefulLLMTutorials/README.md

 This repository is intended to be the 'catch-all' for machine learning with language models.
 We explain every step of the way here, as it helps to be verbose.
 A lot of tutorials overlook mathematical logic in favour of mass-producing AI 'engineers' with little theoretical knowledge.
 This is a short-sighted outcome as it will lead to brittle developers who can't problem-solve.

 Take your time with these exercises.
 You can complete one over two days to enhance your recall, with a revision within the same week.
 Repetition is key - if you can't recall the logic, write it again.
 Most coding is just rote learning.
 Combine rote attempts with theory and you'll gain a much richer understanding of the concepts herein.

+# Current Status

+Start with Encoder-Decoder models.
+This tutorial teaches you how to build a standard Gated Recurrent Network (GRU).